 The second contractor, OptumInsight, completed its literature search and evidence review in March 2013 according to the agreed research protocol.

-NHMRC used a method that has never been used in any other review, before or since.
-NHMRC decided that for trials to be ‘reliable’ they had to have at least 150 participants and reach an unusually high 100% threshold for quality (5/5 on the Jadad or equivalent scale):
+NHMRC used a method that has never been used in any other review, before or since, by any other research group or agency.
+NHMRC decided that for trials to be ‘reliable’ they had to have at least 150 participants and reach an unusually high 100% threshold for quality (5/5 on the Jadad or equivalent scale).
+The following was also not disclosed or reported:

 The NHMRC revealed under Senate scrutiny in 2018 that, “At the time this work was underway there was no relevant guidance or standard endorsed by NHMRC, or a relevant international organization, on the development and content of evidence statements” and that the criteria it used were, “drafted over a number of months following the completion of the overview search for literature”.

 The Optum Overview did not retrieve or assess any original studies – unprecedented in NHMRC reviews.
-Instead it relied exclusively on secondary sources (systematic reviews).
-Most of these (88%) were judged to be poor quality, as they had missing data (e.g. study quality) and/or inaccurate reporting (e.g. study sample sizes).
+Instead it relied exclusively on secondary sources (systematic reviews), most of which (88%) were judged to be poor quality due to factors such as missing data (e.g. unreported study quality) and inaccurate reporting (e.g. study sample sizes).
 Why?
-To save time and money (NHMRC FAQ document & Administrative Report).
+To save time and money (as confirmed in the NHMRC FAQ document & Administrative Report).

 Where a study’s quality was not reported, instead of reading the original study to check NHMRC created the special rule: “If quality of the included studies was not reported in the systematic review then those studies were assumed to be poor quality” (Information Paper, p.37).